browserengineering/book/book/html.md

 Javascript to modify the HTML source code while it's being parsed!
 This is actually a [bad idea][document-write-bad].
-A naive implementation of `document.write` would have the HTML parser stop to execute JavaScript, but that would be very slow.
-In fact, modern browsers use [speculative][speculative-parsing] parsing to make this fast and avoid evaluating Javascript while parsing.
+A naive implementation of `document.write` would have the HTML parser stop to execute JavaScript, but that would be slow down requests for images, CSS, and JavaScript used later in the page.
+In fact, modern browsers use [speculative][speculative-parsing] parsing to start loading additional resources even before parsing is done.
 :::

 [speculative-parsing]: https://developer.mozilla.org/en-US/docs/Glossary/speculative_parsing